Uniform Certified Public Accountant Examination: History of exam formats

 As of April 1, 2017, AICPA launched a new version of the Uniform CPA Exam.
 This updated version is the result of comprehensive research and places an increased emphasis on critical thinking, analytical ability, problem-solving and professional skepticism.
 The length of the exam increased from 14 to 16 hours with additional Task Based Simulations for each of the four sections.
 The Content Specification Outlines (CSOs) are replaced by Blueprints which will be released by AICPA each year.
 An additional change to the exam is an optional 15-minute break that will not count towards the 4-hour exam period.

 On April 1, 2018, the AICPA rolled out new CPA Exam software that offers a more intuitive functionality.
 CPA candidates can practice with the software in advance of their actual test by using the AICPA's sample tests.
 The sample tests also include tutorial topics to guide candidates along with explanations of tools and resources.

 In early 2019, the AICPA began a targeted practice analysis focused on the impact of technology and data analytics on the work of newly licensed CPAs as well core accounting skills that all CPAs must possess.
 After months of engaging with stakeholders from the profession, including supervisors of newly licensed CPAs, the AICPA published an Exposure Draft and Invitation to Comment.
 The Exposure Draft details major themes from the research along with proposed Exam content additions, changes, and deletions that will take effect sometime in 2021.
 The Invitation to Comment presents more future-oriented proposals that required further consideration and research.
 Both components of the report were posted for public comment on December 23, 2019.

+On January 6th, 2024, the AICPA introduced a new version of the Uniform CPA Exam.
+This exam removed the Business Environment and Concepts (BEC) section and replaced it with three new sections: